SUNIL SHARMA

 The Northeast.

-Everyone from that distant part is
+Everyone from that distant part is a Chinaman for us.

 A foreigner